kokimoribe/todo-api/README.md

 ##  About
-RESTful API for a todo app.
-The API is currently deployed on Heroku.
+RESTful API for a todo app. tly deployed on Heroku.

 Give it a try:
 https://todo-api-rd7qf9.herokuapp.com/v1/ui